 Many dogs love to play with other friendly dogs.
 So try to set up a doggy play date.
 Your furry friend will expend lots of energy playing with them so won’t be so keen on rough play with you when you get home.

-However, before doing so be sure to take out pet insurance to prevent being stuck with vet bills if the play gets too rough or they pick up an illness from their new friend.
+However, before doing so be sure to take out an insurance policy for your pet to prevent being stuck with vet bills if the play gets too rough or they pick up an illness from their new friend.

 Playful mouthing or aggression?